 2020 came with a lot of unpredictability, and like everything else, travelling came to a halt.
-As you look forward to going back to exploring the world sometime in the future, make the most of your time at home figuring which destination best fits your requirements.
+As you look forward to going back to exploring the world now, make the most of your time figuring which destination best fits your requirements.
 One thing is for sure, offbeat and unknown will definitely be on top of that list.
 And for an experience that offers offbeat locations and natural social distancing, there’s no place better than Thailand!
 Imagine the possibility of parking yourself in a scenic location, leaving behind all your worries, and enjoying the moment with no one else in sight for miles on end.

 Thailand ranked first place on the Global COVID-19 Recovery Index (out of 184 nations) for its effective handling of the pandemic.
 This feat is bound to accentuate your safety on a vacation to the country.
 When you get down to planning your Thai itinerary, you can also look for tourism businesses in Thailand with SHA (Safety and Health Administration) Certificates, which are awarded to tourism businesses & services that have undergone strict inspection to prevent the spread of COVID-19.